“A person is born twice. First, at birth, and then again, when his mother dies.”

 I heard Rufus Wainright say that on a recent CBS Sunday Morning show.

 That statement rang so true for me that I had to pause and write it down.
-I now re-read it daily as I embark on a new uncharted path since my mother’s death five years ago.
+I now re-read it daily as I embark on a new uncharted path since my mother’s death eight years ago.

 I wouldn’t say that I felt I grew up in my mother’s shadow, but as the only child of a famous woman, I do feel there was a kind of security in being ‘the daughter of…’ Eartha Kitt.